sparkflows/sparkflows-docs/docs/authentication/sso/super-user-db-login.rst

    :width: 60%

-Fill the username and password.
-Click on Sign In button.
-On success of authentication, it will redirect user to home page of the application.
+Fill the username and password, Click on "Sign In" button, On successful authentication, it will redirect user to home page of the Fire Insights application.